JuliaBaucher/linkedin-ai-copilot-extension/README.md

 # LinkedIn AI Copilot - Phase 1

+LinkedIn success depends on the first 60–90 minutes after publishing.
+Posts that receive 5–10 thoughtful comments early are far more likely to reach a wider audience—but busy professionals rarely have time to read posts, research linked articles, and write meaningful comments consistently.

-LinkedIn AI Copilot is a unique AI Chrome extension that works on desktop and mobile (via remote desktop).
-It reads LinkedIn posts and linked external articles to generate personalized, high-quality comments.
-Built for busy professionals, it saves time, increases engagement, and helps maximize post visibility during LinkedIn's critical first hour, when early meaningful comments have the greatest impact on reach.
+LinkedIn AI Copilot solves this problem.
+It is a unique AI Chrome extension that works on desktop and mobile (via remote desktop), reads LinkedIn posts and linked external articles, and generates personalized, high-quality comments in seconds.
+It helps busy professionals save time, build stronger communities, increase engagement, and maximize the visibility of their own posts.

 ```
 \\wsl$\Ubuntu\home\juliabaucher\projects\linkedin-ai-copilot-extension